 Remember, one of the main purposes of performing a coffee enema is to REMOVE toxins from your body, not ADD new ones.

-Tips on How To Do A Coffee Enema:
+How To Do A Coffee Enema: Step-by-Step Instructions

-The first thing you’ll need to do is prepare the coffee enema which takes about 20 minutes + about another 30 minutes for it to cool off.
+Firstly, you’ll need to prepare the coffee enema which takes about 20 minutes + about another 30 minutes for it to cool off.

 I usually start making it first thing in the morning, using a timer for the boil and simmer steps and then let it cool off well before I intend to use it.